KotaEv/PeriodicTables/README.md

 ## API
 The API is built using RESTful API principles.
 This API allows for creation, reading, and updating reservations.
 The user can also create and read tables, and update the status of the table from occupied to free.
 There is currently not capability for the user to delete reservations or tables at this time.

-Endpoint Description
+###Endpoint Description
-•	GET /reservations returns all reservations
+- GET /reservations returns all reservations
-•	POST /reservations creates and returns a new reservation
+- POST /reservations creates and returns a new reservation
-•	GET /reservations?date='YYYY-MM-DD' returns reservations by date (sorted asc)
+- GET /reservations?date='YYYY-MM-DD' returns reservations by date (sorted asc)
-•	GET /reservations?mobile_number=123 returns reservations by partial match of phone number
+- GET /reservations?mobile_number=123 returns reservations by partial match of phone number
-•	GET /reservations/:reservationId returns reservation matching the reservationId
+- GET /reservations/:reservationId returns reservation matching the reservationId
-•	PUT /reservations/:reservationId updates and returns the reservation matching the reservationId
+- PUT /reservations/:reservationId updates and returns the reservation matching the reservationId
-•	PUT /reservations/:reservationId/status updates only the status of a reservation
+- PUT /reservations/:reservationId/status updates only the status of a reservation
-•	GET /tables returns all Tables
+- GET /tables returns all Tables
-•	POST /tables creates and returns a new table
+-	POST /tables creates and returns a new table
-•	PUT /tables:table_id/seat updates a table with a reservationId and changes status to "occupied"
+-	PUT /tables:table_id/seat updates a table with a reservationId and changes status to "occupied"
-•	Delete /tables:table_id/seat updates a table by deleting reservationId and changes status to "free"
+- Delete /tables:table_id/seat updates a table by deleting reservationId and changes status to "free"

 ## Features

 ### Dashboard
 Reservations and tables are managed through the dashboard screen.
 By default, the dashboard will list reservations for the current day (today).
 Using the ‘previous’ and ‘next’ buttons, the user can navigate through reservations by date.
 Tables and their availability are displayed below the current day’s reservations.